 62-100 Mauna Kea Beach Drive, Kohala Coast

 This hotel was founded by venture capitalist and passionate conservationist Laurance S. Rockefeller in 1965.
-Located at Kaunaoa Bay, this luxury resort will mark its 50th anniversary in 2015.
-The first resort built on the raw and stunning Kohala Coast, this hotel remains a landmark of luxury on the Big Island, offering 252 newly refreshed guest rooms and suites, some enhanced with serene golf or oceanview baths, a newly renovated 18 hole championship Mauna Kea Golf Course, an eleven-court Seaside Tennis Club, and a new 2,500 square-foot fitness center with 43 Life Fitness exercise machines.
+Located at Kaunaoa Bay, this hotel remains a landmark of luxury on the Big Island, offering 252 newly refreshed guest rooms and suites, some enhanced with serene golf or ocean-view baths, a newly renovated 18 hole championship Mauna Kea Golf Course, an eleven-court Seaside Tennis Club, and a new 2,500 square-foot fitness center with 43 Life Fitness exercise machines.

-Each guestroom includes nightly turn-down service, private lanai, built-in entertainment center with large flat screen TV, media hub for internet access, bedside iPod clock radio, mini refrigerator stocked with bottled water replenished daily, coffee maker and Kona Blend coffee service, in-room safe, bathrobes and slippers, iron and ironing board, hair dryer, L’Occitane toiletries, and complimentary use of the Fitness Center.
-Special Kamaaina discounts available.
+Each guestroom includes nightly turn-down service, built-in entertainment center with large flat screen TV, media hub for internet access, bedside iPod clock radio, mini refrigerator stocked with bottled water replenished daily, coffee maker and Kona Blend coffee service, in-room safe, bathrobes and slippers, iron and ironing board, hairdryer, L’Occitane toiletries, and complimentary use of the Fitness Center.
+Special Kamaaina discounts are available.

 68-1400 Mauna Lani Drive, Kohala Coast